 You can't out-think this.

-your "why," and you can explain your patterns to anyone who asks.
+You're highly self-aware.
+You've analyzed your past, you understand your "why," and you can explain your patterns to anyone who asks.
+But understanding it hasn't changed it.

-waiting for the other shoe to drop because you’ve built a life based
+You're still exhausted.
+You're still over-functioning.
+You're still waiting for the other shoe to drop because you've built a life based on who you were told to be, not who you actually are.

-this, you’d have solved it years ago.
-I offer a space where you can
+Success shouldn’t feel this heavy.
+If intellect alone could fix this, you’d have solved it years ago.
+I offer a space where you can stop analyzing your life and start living it.

 Therapy